There are currently nine trustees of Barrow Farm RDA:

 Committee Member – Isobel Gowers

-Isobel is Head of Learning and Teaching at Writtle University College having spent time researching arthritis in humans and horses and lecturing equine and animal science.
+Isobel is Academic Lead for Active Inclusive Learning having previously spent time researching arthritis in humans and horses and lecturing equine and animal science at Writtle University College.
 As a teenager Isobel started volunteering at Barrow Farm on a Saturday and after school in 1986.
 After a break whilst at university Isobel returned as a volunteer coach in 2009 and has since completed her UK Coaching Certificate level 1 and 2.
 Isobel became a trustee in 2013.
 She also owns Rafferty, one of our working liveries.
 You can find out about Rafferty and the other Barrow Farm ponies on the ‘Meet the Ponies’ page.

 Committee Member – Richard Albon